alexcolincrawford/alexcolincrawford/README.md

 ## About Me

 - 🎓 I hold a strong academic foundation in cybersecurity.
-- 💼 I am eager to apply my skills in threat detection, incident response, and security monitoring to contribute effectively in a professional SOC environment.
+- 💼 I am eager to apply my skills in threat detection, incident response, and security monitoring to contribute effectively in a professional cyber security environment.
 - 🔍 My goal is to continuously learn and advance in cybersecurity, aiming to become a skilled security analyst.

 ## Projects